 Over the past few years, the web hosting industry has changed a lot.
 Competition within the market has meant that companies have had to innovate along with reducing prices and adding new functionality.
 Basically it’s got a hell of lot better (which is great news for you).

-Over the past 7 months I have analysed and tested quite a few hosting companies (23 in total) and then chose the best web hosting companies which I have reviewed below.
-Through trial and error I have come across some fantastic companies along with some terrible ones.
-A fast and reliable website makes a whole lot of difference to the overall experience that your customers have along with increased conversions.
+Over the past 7 months I have analysed and tested quite a few hosting services (23 in total) and then chose the best web hosting providers which I have reviewed below.
+Through trial and error I have come across some fantastic providers along with some terrible ones.
+In terms of pricing I have only tested services below the £5/month price point as the main focus is on budget hosting (which is classed as shared hosting).

 |Plan in review: Essential Plan||Plan in review: Startup Plan||Plan in review: Beginner Plan|